 the Annual Flower sale.

 The Chesak/Martin PTA and Beautification committee takes pride in improving the look of our campuses.
 Please visit the gardens often to see how they transform throughout the year.
 The gardens belong for all to enjoy, learn from and share.
-The Chesak vegetable garden provided over 1000 pounds of produce during the 2013 growing season to the Grafton Food Pantry!
+The Chesak vegetable garden has provided over 30,000 pounds of produce to the Grafton Food Pantry to date!

 Read an article featuring our gardens here.